 As a born and raised Canadian, this is the hardest question I have ever been asked.
 The idea of “What is Christmas like in Canada” took a lot of soul-searching, internet research and some good old fashion asks mom and dad.

 What part of my holiday routine was Canadian, Boudreau (my maiden name), Catholic and French?
 Where did one category start and another begin?

 To which I earn a small commission, at zero cost to you!

-Before heading out and Google every Christmas book ever written by a Canadian, here is my short list of our household favorites by North American authors
+Before heading out and Google every Christmas book ever written by a Canadian, here is my shortlist of our household favourites by North American authors.

 - A Porcupine in a Pine Tree: A Canadian 12 Days of Christmas

 - The Twelve Days of Christmas in Canada

 - Disney’s Mickey Mouse Christmas Carol

 - How the Grinch Stole Christmas!